Moonsteel22/converter_tts/README.md

 # converter_tts

-Clone this repo \n
+Clone this repo, move into src
-Move to src
 Install pdm with pip
 ```
 pip install pdm